Did you know organized marketers are seven times more likely to report success than their peers?

 Internal Communication Calendar

 This is the most common type.
 It’s for internal team use and lays out all critical dates, projects, and plans so everyone in the organization can see what’s coming up.
-It also makes it easy for the communications team to plan their schedules and timely deliver all comms content — helping keep employees engaged.
+It also makes it easy for the communications team to plan their schedules and timely deliver all communication content — helping keep employees engaged.

 External Communication Calendar